 At the end of the day what is important to remember is that craft beer isn’t some marketing ploy, it’s far more tangible than anything marketing can offer.
 It’s delicious beers brewed with passion.
 The safe bet in this industry is that we should continue to see growth in the double digits through 2016 and solid growth overall for at least the following few years after that as more people discover that the craft beer section in the liquor store is worth visiting.

-Joel is a craft beer enthusiast, marketer, poker player and inventor.
+Joel is a craft beer enthusiast, marketer, and inventor.